asadovka/cyb_web2/docs/Software_Requirements.md

-Tha main purpose of this document is to describe requirements and the structure of platform and apps.
-With installed sketch application you can open mockups and check the current state of work.
+Tha main purpose of this document is to describe requirements and the structure of cyb and apps.

 # Project description